Kyriosity/read-write/README+/.net/README+/a.review/cs-lacks-parts.md

 Definition of natural values (geometry, masses, temperature, electricity, movement u.a.) and their conversions between systems of measurements (metric, US customary, UK imperial u.a.) are more than essential tools (e.g., Celsius-Fahrenheit-Kelvin).

-I've outlined custom [Typescript framework](../../../../../../../convert-smth) but hope that Microsoft one day will promote a sound multi-platform pluggable<sup>:electric_plug:</sup> framework.\
-&nbsp;&nbsp;&nbsp;&nbsp;<sup>:electric_plug:</sup> <sub> Since no framework will cover all diversities of physical values and systems (especially custom), and there must be "templates" to add own definitions.</sub>

-Meanwhile, you may try and extend [C# Multifaceted-Value](../../../../../../../use-dev/) to organize units in your applications.
+Meanwhile, you may try and extend [C# Multifaceted-Value](https://github.com/Kyriosity/use-dev/tree/6ab68c7af589d37715c171e61dc51d0b5a208c73/README+/projects/U-Val) to organize units in your applications.

 ## Lingua
 Let's take some output from fictitious tree search `$"Branches: {found}, ≥ leaves: {cutoff}"`.
 That can be quickly refactored for narrative or voice generator:\